mattclarke/advent_of_code_21/README.md

 Go through the queue and add 1 to all the neighbours, if the neighbour exceeds 9 then add to queue (only if it hasn't been added before - can only flash once).
 Finally set all the ones that flashed to zero.
 - Part 2: Extend part 1 slightly to find the point where they all flash at once.

+## Day 12
+- Part 1: DFS but stop if we visit a small cave twice.
+- Part 2: Same but allowed to visit one and only one small cave twice.
+Just needed an extra flag to indicate that we have visited a small cave twice.